7th Pay Commission: No April Fool prank this! Here are authentic updates you should know

 3. The Central government staff have been demanding a hike in fitment factor from 2.57 times to 3.68 times.
 The government has not taken the demand into consideration.

-2. The Department of Personnel and Training has okayed the grant of Leav Travel Concession (LTC) benefits to Indian Railways’ staff andf their spouses.
-Earlier, the Railways employees and their spouses were not entitled to LTC as already enjoyed the benefits of free pass for travelling in train.
+2. The Department of Personnel and Training has okayed the grant of Leave Travel Concession (LTC) benefits to Indian Railways’ staff and their spouses.
+Earlier, the Railways employees and their spouses were not entitled to LTC as already enjoyed the benefits of free pass for traveling in trains.
 As per a DoPT circular, it has been decided that the “Railway employees may be allowed to avail all-India LTC once in a block of four years.”

 The ‘All-India LTC’ will, however, be purely optional for railway employees, reads the official circular.